hyperifyio/goresearch/README.md

 ## Quick start

-### End-to-end example: Nginx HSTS decision brief (real LLM required)
+### End-to-end example: Nginx HSTS decision brief (requires external LLM)

-This example mirrors the documented use case and requires a real OpenAI‑compatible API at `http://localhost:1234/v1` and a SearxNG at `http://localhost:8888`.
+This example mirrors the documented use case and requires a real OpenAI‑compatible API you host or have access to (set via env).

 1) Write `request.md`: